dominikpanzer/cacamber-BDD-for-ABAP/README.md

 :white_check_mark: set up a class as example on how to use cacamber
 :white_check_mark: update the docs 👹
 :black_square_button: fix the linter / unit tests
-:white_check_mark: a user can use a float number in the tests (1.000,25) and it is parsed into a packed datatype succcessfully
+:white_check_mark: a user can use a float number in the tests (1000.25) and it is parsed into a packed datatype succcessfully
 :white_check_mark: a user can use a time in the test (12:00:00 or 14:01:00) and it is parsed into TIMS datatype successfully
-:black_square_button: update the docs 👹
+:white_check_mark: update the docs 👹
-:black_square_button: a user can use the gherkin keyword "scenario outline" to shorten similar scenarios with different testdata
-:black_square_button: a user can use the "background" keyword to execute steps before every scenario (like SETUP)
+:black_square_button: find beta testers
 :black_square_button: refactor to `RESULT`
 :black_square_button: your awesome idea

+## Cacamber vs. other Gherkin frameworks / solution architecture
+There are many frameworks out there for other programming languages which support Gherkin.
+Usually there are textfiles which contain the tests and test classes, which have annotations to map the scenarios to the different step methods.
+Thats great.
+But seemed quite complicated to me in the SAP world (textfile handling, parsing own sourcecode for annotations, maybe generating sourcecode or even writing a test framework).
+So I decided to implement it the way I did now just to see, if the general concept of BDD is something the ABAP community finds valueable.
+The next step might be to enhance Cacamber for textfile-parsing or introduce a database concept.

 ## How to support this project